h1romas4/libymfm.wasm/README.md

 `libymfm.wasm` provide high-level and low-level WebAssembly interfaces to ymfm's sound chips and additional sound chips.

 The high-level interface provides the vgm/xgm sequencer, while the low-level interface provides direct access to the sound chip.
-Both can get PCM binary at a specified sampling rate and number of frames.
+Both can retrieve PCM binary at a given sample rate and number of frames.

 The WebAssembly interface can be called from many computer languages by using Wasmer.